By Melanie Carver

 Strawberry Banana Frozen “Yogurt” Popsicles – Combine soy yogurt and fresh fruit for yummy popsicles.

 Pina Colada Paletas - Canned pineapple and coconut milk will transport you to a tropical paradise.

 Find even more delicious allergy-friendly recipes in our Safe Eats® recipe collection.

-Melanie Carver is our Vice President of Community and Marketing.
+Melanie Carver is our Chief Mission Officer.
 She is a long-time vegan and has a special interest in nutrition.
 She is the mother of two, one of whom still has food allergies.